c

 Post marking Phipps Pass

-North towards Meeks Bay: Rubicon Lake South towards the Pacific Crest Trail: S. Side, Phipps Pass
+North TYT Meeks Bay: Rubicon Lake South TYT to the PCT: S. Flank, Phipps Pass

 Hiking up to Phipps Pass is very rewarding.
-The hike South approaching Phipps Pass features beautiful trails through rock and forest topped off by an amazingly fine-jointed massive wall of Granite followed by a razor back ridge crest composed of shattered and sharpened granites that are both merely breathtaking.
+The Southbound hike approaching Phipps Pass features beautiful trails through complex majestic rock and forest topped off by an amazingly fine-jointed massive wall of Granite and with the next ridge topped by a razor back ridge crest of shattered, seemingly sharpened granites.
+Both the ridges descending off the Southeast flank of Phipps Peak are merely breathtaking.

-And so is the hike!
-Phipps Pass is our first pass since departing Meeks Bay, so the pack is still heavy, the air at 8800 feet still feels thin, and the 8.88 miles from the trailhead feel like a long ways.
+And so is this hike!
+Phipps Pass is our first pass since departing Meeks Bay, so the backpack is still heavy, the air at 8800 feet still feels thin, and the 8.88 miles from the trailhead still feel like a long ways.

-I believe that the view is more breathtaking than the hike up from Phipps Pass is difficult.
+I believe that the view is more breathtaking than the difficulty of the hike up to Phipps Pass.
 That's one of my definitions of a good backpacking deal: the experiences far exceed the work required to engage them.
-Heck, the work to get up here is part of the fun, or you need to get in better shape.
+Heck, if the work to get up here is not part of the fun, or you need to get in better shape.

 Continuing South from Phipps Pass

-Backpacking 2.62 miles down the South side of Phipps Pass we descend to where our Tahoe to Yosemite Trail from the Meeks Bay trail head intersects with the Pacific Crest and Tahoe Rim Trail routes.
+Backpacking 2.62 miles down the South Flank of Phipps Peak we descend to where our Tahoe to Yosemite Trail from the Meeks Bay trail head intersects with the Pacific Crest and Tahoe Rim Trail routes in the North end of Desolation Wilderness.

-The Tahoe Rim and Pacific Crest Trails run North and South through the heart of the Desolation Wilderness along with our Tahoe to Yosemite Trail route, and we will intersect with them just South of where they cross the Northern boundary of the Desolation Wilderness.
+The Tahoe Rim and Pacific Crest Trails run North and South through the heart of the Desolation Wilderness along with our Tahoe to Yosemite Trail route, and we will intersect with the PCT & TRT routes just South of where they cross the Northern boundary into Desolation Wilderness.

-All three trails coincide to the South 'till the Tahoe Rim Trail breaks off to the Northeast at the Round Lake/Big Meadow trail junction near Meeks Cabin.
+All three trails coincide to the South 'till the Tahoe Rim Trail breaks off to the Northeast to hike into the Carson Range at the Round Lake/Big Meadow trail junction near Meeks Cabin.

-The Tahoe to Yosemite and Pacific Crest trails continue South to the Carson Gap, where you can choose between staying on the Pacific Crest Trail route down to Tuolumne Meadows via Ebbetts and Sonora Passes, or following the Tahoe to Yosemite Trail route to Tuolumne Meadows via Lake Alpine to Saint Mary's Pass.
+The Tahoe to Yosemite and Pacific Crest trails continue South together to the Carson Gap, where we must choose between staying on the Pacific Crest Trail route down to Tuolumne Meadows via Ebbetts and Sonora Passes, or following the Tahoe to Yosemite Trail route to Tuolumne Meadows via Lake Alpine to Saint Mary's Pass.

 comments?